-On the basis of the foregoing, the Compliance Function, when defining the Remuneration Policies for 2022, conducted a preliminary review of the consistency of such Policies with the aforementioned Provisions and internal and external regulations on the subject.
+On the basis of the foregoing, the Compliance Function, when defining the remuneration policies for 2023, conducted a preliminary review of the consistency of such Policies with the aforementioned Provisions and internal and external regulations on the subject, taking into consideration that Banca Generali qualifies as a bank of "smaller size and lesser operational complexity", as defined in the said Provisions.
 In this context, particular attention was paid not only to the legal framework of reference, but also to the underlying process aimed at identifying Key Personnel with special reference to the characteristics linked to the identification of Key Personnel falling within the category of Financial Advisors authorised to make off-premises offers and the process aimed at excluding some of these Financial Advisors from the personnel category in question.

-The assessment of the Compliance Function has also taken into account the provisions of Article 84-quater ("Remuneration Report") of the regulation implementing Legislative Decree No. 58 of 24 February 1998 (the Finance Consolidation Law) concerning Rules for Issuers, introduced with Resolution No. 18049 of 23 December 2011 and amended through Resolution No. 21623 of 10 December 2020.

-This takes into consideration the fact that the proposed remuneration policies are intended to ensure comprehensive compliance with the Provisions governing remuneration policies of the banking sector (Bank of Italy's Provisions) and the regulation governing the Rules for Issuers.
+The assessment of the Compliance Function has also taken into account the provisions of the regulation implementing Legislative Decree No. 58 of 24 February 1998 (Consolidated Finance Law) concerning Rules for Issuers, in the version in force from time to time.
+This takes into consideration the fact that the proposed remuneration policies are intended to ensure comprehensive compliance with the Provisions and the Rules for Issuers.

-As a consequence of the consolidation of the regulatory framework following transposition of Directive 2019/878 (CRD V), and in particular the relevant revisions introduced to the Provisions through the 37th update, the publication of the new regulatory standards for determining Key Personnel on the basis of the qualitative and quantitative criteria laid down in Commission Delegated Regulation (EU) No. 2021/923 of the European Commission of 25 March 2021 (published in the EU Official Journal on 9 June 2021) and the "Guidelines on sound remuneration policies" published by EBA on 2 July 2021 (in force as of 31 December 2021), the Compliance Function's review took into account the applicable regulations currently in force.
+Therefore, in light of the Provisions, the regulatory standards for determining Key Personnel on the basis of the qualitative and quantitative criteria laid down in Commission Delegated Regulation (EU) No. 2021/923 of the European Commission of 25 March 2021, the "Guidelines on sound remuneration policies" published by EBA and the Bank of Italy provisions on the "Transparency of banking and financial services and transactions, and the propriety of relationships between intermediaries and customers", the Compliance Function's review took into account the applicable regulations currently in force.